Labor Day clothes sales | CNN Underscored

 Kate Spade

 Kate Spade’s colorful, sophisticated pieces are on deep discount from now until September 8 in stores and online — and by “deep discount,” we mean a cool 40% off sale styles.
-Best of all, there’s plenty for autumn included: We got all sparkly eyed over the Metallic Ribbed Turtleneck in a seasonal “fig” shade, on sale for $68.40 instead of $114, or this Cloud Dot Shirtdress ($146.40, originally $348; katespade.com) in a luxe-feeling crepe (and with a sneakily adjustable belt at the back).
+Best of all, there’s plenty for autumn included: We got all sparkly eyed over the Metallic Ribbed Turtleneck in a seasonal “fig” shade, on sale for $68.40 instead of $114, or this Cloud Dot Blouse ($139, originally $198; katespade.com).
 Just keep in mind many styles are final sale only!

 Loft